gallantlab/pycortex/README.md

 Documentation
 -------------
-Please find more complete documentation for pycortex at http://gallantlab.org/pycortex/docs/.
-The documentation for pycortex is currently incomplete, but will be improved in the coming days, weeks, or months.
+NEW: Massively updated documentation for pycortex is available at https://gallantlab.github.io/pycortex.
+You can find many examples of pycortex features in the [pycortex example gallery](https://gallantlab.github.io/pycortex/auto_examples/index.html).

 Citation
 --------